-- · Industrial applicability.
+- Industrial applicability.

 - Novelty.

-- · Creativity.
+- Creativity.

-- · Not identical or similar to any design previously filed.
+- Not identical or similar to any design previously filed.

-31. Which authority registers designs?
+- 28. Which authority registers designs?
+Does its website provide guidance on the application procedure?

 The JPO registers designs.
-Guidance can be found on its website, see www.ipo.go.jp.
+Guidance can be found on its website, see www.jpo.go.jp.

-32. On what grounds and when can third parties oppose a registered design application?
+29. On what grounds and when can third parties oppose a registered design application?